Raven's Progressive Matrices: Uses

 The tests were initially developed for research purposes.
 Because of their independence of language and reading and writing skills, and the simplicity of their use and interpretation, they quickly found widespread practical application.
 For example, all entrants to the British armed forces from 1942 onwards took a twenty-minute version of the RSPM, and potential officers took a specially adapted version as part of British War Office Selection Boards.
 The routine administration of what became the Standard Progressive Matrices to all entrants (conscripts) to many military services throughout the world (including the Soviet Union) continued at least until the present century.
 It was by bringing together these data that James R. Flynn was able to place the intergenerational increase in scores beyond reasonable doubt.
 Flynn's path-breaking publications on IQ gains around the world have led to the phenomenon of the gains being known as the Flynn effect.
 Among Robert L. Thorndike and other researchers who preceded Flynn in finding evidence of IQ score gains was John Raven, reporting on studies with the RPM.

 A 2007 study provided evidence that individuals with Asperger syndrome, a high-functioning autism spectrum disorder, score higher than other individuals on Raven's tests.
-Another 2007 study provided evidence that individuals with classic autism, a low-functioning autism spectrum disorder, score higher in Raven's tests than in Wechsler tests.
-In addition, the individuals with classic autism were providing correct answers to the Raven's test in less time than individuals without autism, although erring as often.
+Another 2007 study found that individuals with classic low-functioning autism score higher on Raven's tests than on Wechsler tests.
+In addition, individuals with classic autism provided correct answers to the Raven's test in less time than individuals without autism, although they erred as often as the latter.

-The high IQ societies Intertel and the International Society for Philosophical Enquiry (ISPE) accept the RAPM as a qualification for admission, and so does the International High IQ Society.
+The high IQ societies International Society for Philosophical Enquiry (ISPE) and International High IQ Society accept the RAPM as a qualification for admission.
 The Triple Nine Society used to accept the Advanced Progressive Matrices as one of their admission tests.
 They still accept a raw score of at least 35 out of 36 on Set II of the RAPM if scored before April 2014.